 To Lower Your Interest Rate

-One of the benefits of refinancing is lowering your interest rate, if rates have dipped since you first started paying your mortgage.
+One of the benefits of a refinance mortgage is lowering your interest rate, if rates have dipped since you first started paying your mortgage.
 Where before it was thought that a two percent reduction in your interest rate was an excellent reason to refinance, experts now agree that saving just one percent is worth refinancing.
 While a single percent may not seem like much in the way of savings, that amount can go a long way in helping to build up equity in your home and reduce your monthly mortgage payment.

 Check Today's Mortgage Interest Rates

 For A Shorter Loan Term

 Once you do the math for mortgage refinance and determine you can reduce the life of your loan, it may be a prime time to meet with your loan officer.
 As you’re calculating your savings, bear in mind that while refinancing may not seem to change your monthly payment much, combining that with a shorter loan term could save you much more than you realize.

 To Break Even